Background

 Modifiable

-- Smoking: most important risk factor; increases PAD risk 2–4 fold.
-Smoking cessation improves survival and limb salvage [4].
+- Smoking: most important risk factor; increases peripheral artery disease (PAD) risk 2–4 fold.
+Smoking cessation improves survival and limb salvage (Willigendael 2004)📄.

-- Diabetes mellitus: accelerates medial calcification, distal disease, and restenosis risk.
-Major risk factor for CLTI.
+- Diabetes mellitus (DM): accelerates medial calcification, distal disease, and restenosis risk.
+It is a major risk factor for chronic limb-threatening ischemia (CLTI), requiring comprehensive risk factor modification and multidisciplinary care (Das 2025).

-- Hypertension: contributes to endothelial dysfunction, shear stress, plaque rupture.
+- Hypertension: contributes to endothelial dysfunction, shear stress, and plaque rupture.

-- Dyslipidemia: elevated LDL and reduced HDL promote plaque formation.
+- Dyslipidemia: elevated low-density lipoprotein (LDL) and reduced high-density lipoprotein (HDL) promote plaque formation.

-- Chronic kidney disease (CKD): accelerates atherosclerosis, higher risk of calcification.
+- Chronic kidney disease (CKD): accelerates atherosclerosis and is associated with a higher risk of vascular calcification.

 Others

-Additional risk factors include elevated homocysteine levels, lipoprotein(a), and chronic inflammation markers such as C-reactive protein.
+Additional risk factors include elevated homocysteine levels, which serve as both a predictor and prognostic marker for atherosclerotic cardiovascular disease (Habib 2023).
+Other contributors include lipoprotein(a) and chronic inflammation markers such as C-reactive protein.
 Each contributes to endothelial injury and accelerated atherosclerosis.

 Pathophysiology